 Access VSCode Marketplace

-In order to access extensions from within VSCode, look at the left sidebar (Activity Bar) where you will see the Extension button
+In order to access extensions from within VSCode, look at the left sidebar (Activity Bar) where you will see the Extension button .
+Clicking it will bring up the Extension sidebar.

 Alternatively, you can fire up VSCode Command Palette and search for View: Extensions command to open VSCode Marketplace (or press Ctrl+Shift+X, which is its default shortcut).